PraveenKusuluri08/npm_visual/README.md

 echo 'export PATH="$HOME/.local/bin:$PATH"' >> ~/.bashrc && source ~/.bashrc
 ~~~

-I had to install python3.8-venv on my machine to install poetry
+I had to install python3.8-venv on my machine to install poetry (this was before installing 3.12.5, maybe it will be different for you)
 ~~~
 pip install pipx
 sudo apt install python3.8-venv
 ~~~

+## Install Poetry
 Install poetry.
 Know that you may need to use the --force option
 ~~~
 pipx install poetry